Click a topic from the list below to go to a specific section of this page or simply scroll down the page for more details.

 We accept Medicaid and several types of private insurance for adult immunizations.
 See the Cost tab for more information.

-Seasonal flu vaccines are available by appointment at the Wyandotte County Public Health Department for:
+Seasonal flu vaccines are available at the Wyandotte County Public Health Department for:

-- Adults who are uninsured, underinsured, on Medicaid, or these types of private health insurance: Aetna, BCBS, Cigna, UHC, and Point Comfort Underwriters.
+- Adults who are uninsured, underinsured, on Medicaid, or these types of private health insurance: Aetna, Blue Cross Blue Shield, and UnitedHealthcare.

-- Please note: We have limited free flu vaccines available for eligible adults without health insurance.
+- Please note: We have a limited supply of free flu vaccines available for eligible adults who don't have health insurance.

 - Children ages 6 months and older who are eligible for the Vaccines for Children (VFC) program (VFC eligibility: Medicaid-eligible, uninsured, underinsured, or American Indian or Alaska Native).